A Universal Topological Platform for Nonreciprocal Spin-Photon Interface in Solid-State Quantum Networks: Bosonized Description of the SWCNT Plasmonic Cavity

 \section{Bosonized Description of the SWCNT Plasmonic Cavity}

-\textit{Tomonaga-Luttinger liquid Hamiltonian} In a strictly one-dimensional interacting electronic system, the low-energy excitations are collective bosonic density waves rather than single-particle quasiparticles~\cite{Tomonaga1950,Luttinger1963,Haldane1981,Giamarchi2003}.
-For the total symmetric charge sector of a metallic SWCNT, the bosonized Tomonaga-Luttinger liquid Hamiltonian may be written as~\cite{Egger1997,Kane1997,Giamarchi2003}
+\textit{Tomonaga--Luttinger liquid Hamiltonian.} In a strictly one-dimensional interacting electronic system, the low-energy excitations are collective bosonic density waves rather than single-particle quasiparticles~\cite{Tomonaga1950,Luttinger1963,Haldane1981,Giamarchi2003}.
+For the total symmetric charge sector of a metallic SWCNT, the bosonized Tomonaga--Luttinger liquid (TLL) Hamiltonian can be written as~\cite{Egger1997,Kane1997,Giamarchi2003}

-where $L=2\pi R$ is the ring circumference, $R$ is the ring radius, $K_c$ is the charge-sector Luttinger parameter, and $v_c=v_F/K_c$ is the renormalized charge-mode velocity in terms of the Fermi velocity $v_F$.
-The conjugate phase fields $\phi(x)$ and $\theta(x)$ satisfy
+where $L=2\pi R$ is the ring circumference, $R$ is the ring radius, $K_c$ is the charge-sector Luttinger parameter (characterizing the strength of electron-electron interactions; $K_c<1$ for repulsive interactions), and $v_c=v_F/K_c$ is the renormalized charge-mode velocity ($v_F$ is the Fermi velocity).
+Here, we can identify the conjugate momentum field $\Pi(z) = \partial_z \theta(z) / \pi$.
+The term proportional to $1/K_c$ represents the potential energy associated with charge density fluctuations, while the term proportional to $K_c$ represents the kinetic energy associated with the phase gradient (current).
+The conjugate phase fields $\phi(z)$ and $\theta(z)$ satisfy

 For weak screening in SWCNTs, one typically expects $K_c<1$, with representative values around $K_c\sim0.2$~\cite{Egger1997,Kane1997,Shi2015}.
 This interaction renormalization is responsible for the reduced effective plasmonic wavelength and strongly compressed mode volume.